hypatia-of-sva/tty-snd/README.md

 # tty-snd
-Modular system for creating, modifying and displaying audio streams in standard input/output
+tty-snd (terminal sound, or \[t​ɪti sawnd\]) is a modular system for creating, modifying and displaying audio streams in standard input/output on the terminal

 Current modules: